My greatest strengths as a guide are my sensitivity to trends and my attentiveness to my clients.

-Making full use of Japan's subway and train systems, some of the most complicated in the world, I will efficiently guide you within your desired time frame (3-8 hours).
+I will make full use of Tokyo's public transportation to efficiently guide you within your desired time frame (3-8 hours).

 Tsukiji Outer Market is lined with over 400 specialty shops, packed with fresh seasonal ingredients and authentic cooking utensils.
 This is one of Japan's leading gourmet spots, with a lineup of long-established restaurants that boast delicious food, where you can enjoy fresh seafood, the finest Wagyu beef, and more.